 You can help prevent a poison oak, poison ivy, or poison sumac rash.
 Know what these plants look like.
 And then avoid them.
 They grow in the form of vines, small plants, and large bushes.
-In most cases, poison oak and poison ivy have three leaves per stem.
-Poison sumac has from 7 to 13 leaves per stem.
+In most cases, poison oak and poison ivy have 3 leaves per stem.
+Poison sumac has from 7 leaves to 13 leaves per stem.
 Watch out for these plants when you go to any outdoor area, from a friend’s overgrown back yard to the wilderness.
-Urushiol is present in these plants all year round.
+Urushiol is present in these plants all year round, even when the leaves are gone.
 So always be on the lookout.

 What Causes a Reaction?

 Poison oak, poison ivy, and poison sumac thrive mainly in unmaintained outdoor areas.
 If you touch these plants, you may get a rash.
 You may also react if you touch something that came in contact with urushiol, such as a dog or cat, clothing, or equipment.
 But the rash caused by these plants is not contagious.

 When heading outdoors, take these preventive steps:

 Wear long pants and a long-sleeved shirt.

 If you’re going to a heavily wooded or brushy area, also put on gloves, a hat, and boots.

 Apply bentoquatam 5% to all exposed areas of skin.
 This creates a layer of protection between your skin and any sap oil you may touch.